All of us are habituated to using websites and apps tailored to our specific needs.

-You can make changes with this add-on as the owner of the app.
-Get on a paid plan to purchase Multisite support and get started.
+You can make changes with this feature as the owner of the app.
+Get on a premium plan to purchase Multisite support and get started.

-Support for this add-on is available for apps with code version 1.6.0 and above.
+Support for this feature is available for apps with code version 1.6.0 and above.

 Starting a multisite network is not an easy task.
 However, it is a must for any business trying to cater to a global market.